Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 In this post:

-How to earn Bilt elite status
+How to earn Bilt Rewards elite status

-The benefits of Bilt elite status
+The benefits of Bilt Rewards elite status

+So, what are the perks of having elite status with Bilt?
+I wouldn’t say the perks are huge, but there are definitely some benefits worth being aware of.
 I’ll be ranking the perks roughly in the order that I personally value them, though admittedly we’re all looking for different things.

 Access to better Rent Day promotions

-Earn interest on your points balance
+Interest on your points balance

 Bilt has a unique feature that you won’t find with any other points loyalty program.
 Silver, Gold, and Platinum members earn interest on their points, giving them an incentive to keep their points.
 Every month, members will be paid interest in the form of additional points based on their average daily points balance for the previous 30-day period.
 The rate is based on the FDIC published national saving rates, which are published here.